seedofpanic/e-rpg/README.md

 - **Flask & Socket.IO**: Creates a real-time web application for seamless interaction
 - **Web interface**: Delivers an accessible front-end experience through browser-based interaction
 - **Sentence Transformers**: Used for semantic text processing and understanding
-- **FAISS**: Efficient similarity search for character and world knowledge
 - **React**: Frontend UI built with React and TypeScript

 ## Key Features